zeffii/NLP_class_notes/readme.md

 This Markup is best read in markdownpad from [markdownpad.com](http://www.markdownpad.com "markdownpad").
 Sadly the original implementation of markdown does not include support for LaTex, if it bugs me enough it might be worth writing a parser that does.

+edit: It turns out this is also a showcase of a variety of TeX setting techniques.

 ### Language modeling ###

 **Language modeling** is about _**assigning probabilities to a sentence**_.